Back KIA Index Search

 National Defense Service Medal Vietnam Service Medal Vietnam Campaign Medal Vietnam Campaign Medal

-The decorations earned by SP4 Michael T. Ledebur include: the Combat Infantryman Badge, the Bronze Star, the Purple Heart, the National Defense Service Medal, the Vietnam Service Medal, the Vietnam Campaign Medal and the Vietnam Cross of Gallantry with Palm Unit Citation.
+The decorations earned by SP4 Michael Todd Ledebur include: the Combat Infantryman Badge, the Bronze Star with V, the Purple Heart, the National Defense Service Medal, the Vietnam Service Medal, the Vietnam Campaign Medal and the Vietnam Cross of Gallantry with Palm Unit Citation.

 Mike is buried at: